ekingan/whereISS/README.md

 2. Using ReadableStream proved challenging and I was stumped on how to get it to work directly with an external API.
 Some thoughts I had were to set up my own server to stream data or to try to use localStorage.

-3. If I had been able to use ReadableStream, I would incorporate the rate variable to pause the stream.
+3. If I had been able to use ReadableStream, I would have incorporated the rate variable to start and pause the stream at the requested intervals.
 Currently, entering a rate has no effect.

 4. Due to time limitations, I did not link the back-end and front-end portions of the project but wanted to include them both so you could see what I had done.